Collections at our stations

 If you're collecting money for a registered charity, you can apply to collect at our stations.
 We also allow carol singing and seasonal music in December.

-Our Stakeholder Engagement team looks after our relationships with voluntary organisations and charities that speak for our customers and users.
+Our public affairs colleagues look after our relationships with voluntary organisations and charities that speak for our customers and users.

-We receive a large number of requests to support charities.
+We get many requests to support charities.
 As a not-for-profit organisation and statutory body, we need to consider a number of legal, operational and budgetary constraints when reviewing requests from charities.

 In most cases, we'll only be able to meet requests that can help us to carry out our function of providing transport in London.
 We are not able to agree to most requests.